clintzold/ConnectFour/README.md

 keeping things organized and giving me confidence to move on once a method had been thoroughly tested.

-I will continue to master this skill until I can skilfully choose when to use it, and when not to.
+I will continue to master this skill until I can skilfully choose when to use it and when not to.